 Faster solutions are around, but if you’re not adding an extra additive, then plan on 3 - 4 weeks for natural clarity.
 As far as faster solutions, these are the two best that we’ve found.

-First, the Super-Kleer K.C.
-Fining Kit seems to be able to clear anything and everything, from stubborn wine and cloudy, pectin-filled ciders to Hazy IPAs.
+First, our Super Clear Fining Kit seems to be able to clear anything and everything, from stubborn wine and cloudy, pectin-filled ciders to Hazy IPAs.
 This stuff is pretty unstoppable, even though it says it’s not great for hard water or pectins, because it targets both negative and positive ions in two different stages.
 This means it runs the gambit on making things stick together, get heavy, and fall out.
 This stuff is the real deal, and has no problem clearing up your seltzer in about 48 hours!

 For a more natural, and maybe more sciency approach, try pitching some White Labs Clarity Ferm when you pitch your BrewWater Hard Seltzer Yeast Kit.
 This will enzymatically clear everything, especially with a proper crash chill.